wp-plugins/post-carousel-slider/readme.txt

 Posts Carousel  Slider is a WordPress posts content slider plugin.
 Posts slider displays your blog's recent posts using beautiful slider.

+To use this slider use this short code [post_carousel_slider] in page and post where you want to show that .

 == Description ==

 Posts Carousel  Slider is a WordPress posts content slider plugin.
 Posts slider displays your blog's recent posts using beautiful slider.